sapegin/washingcode-book/manuscript/Avoid_mutation.md

 - the function is pure: it doesn’t have any internal state and avoids mutating its arguments.

 It’s better to have simple and clear code with mutations than complex and messy code without them.
 But if you do use mutations, it’s wise to isolate them to a small function with a meaningful name and clear API.

+Also, avoiding mutation could [significantly reduce performance](https://tkdodo.eu/blog/why-i-dont-like-reduce) if we work with large amounts of data and create a new object on each iteration:

 ---